LGA Architectural Partners: Stackt Shipping Container Market

-Temporarily inhabiting the site of a former smelting plant, Stackt Market is an all-season public market made out of 120 shipping containers.
-The market occupies a 2.5 acre patch of formerly vacant land owned by the City of Toronto at Front and Bathurst.
-Inspired by the shipping containers markets in the United Kingdom, Toronto entrepreneur Matt Rubinoff founded Stackt Market in 2014.
+Stackt Market temporarily occupies the site of a former smelting plant at the intersection of Front and Bathurst in Toronto.
+The all-season public market is constructed from about 120 shipping containers.
+Inspired by shipping container-housed markets in the United Kingdom, for example, Boxpark, the market occupies a 2.5 acre patch of formerly vacant land owned by the City of Toronto.

+Toronto entrepreneur Matt Rubinoff founded Stackt Market in 2014.
 Following research of retrofitted shipping container precedents in the city, he contacted LGA to design and masterplan the site.
-After five years of development, Stackt Market opened April 10 of 2019.
-Within the site, a main street stretches from the primary entrance, connecting to a series of courtyards, side streets and laneways.
-Containers at grade were retrofitted and occupied by pop-ups, creative incubators and retailers.
-Individual retail containers were designed with a kit-of-parts strategy to allow for future deployment.
-Larger units are composed of multiple modules combined.
-Food and beverage shops surround a south facing courtyard and large lawn providing sunlight and views into an active rail corridor.
-Additional reclaimed containers were built up to create the second or third storeys, and stacked in random fashion to create an “industrial-cool aesthetic” and provide opportunities for street art.
+After five years of development, Stackt Market opened to the public on 10 April 2019.

+The site is organized around a central pedestrian corridor extending from the main entrance, with a network of courtyards, side streets, and laneways branching off from it.
+Containers at ground level house pop-up businesses, creative incubators, and retail spaces.

+Individual retail units were designed using a modular kit-of-parts system to allow for relocation and reuse.
+Larger tenant spaces are formed by combining multiple container modules.
+Food and beverage vendors are clustered around a south-facing courtyard and lawn, which provide direct sunlight and views toward an adjacent rail corridor.
+Additional reclaimed containers were stacked to create second- and third-storey spaces, contributing to varied building heights and providing surfaces for large-scale murals and street art.

 Awards

-LGA has received several awards for design excellence including a Governor Generals Medal in Architecture and a RAIC Award of Excellence for Innovation.
+LGA has received several awards for design excellence, including a Governor General's Medal in Architecture and a RAIC Award of Excellence for Innovation.
 In 2019, the firm received the Architectural Firm Award from the RAIC.
-Their projects have been recognized by the OAA awards, Toronto Urban Design Awards, Ontario WoodWorks! and the Canadian Wood Council, among others.
+Their projects have been recognised by the OAA awards, Toronto Urban Design Awards, Ontario WoodWorks!, and the Canadian Wood Council, among others.